ihavalyova/DiAtomic/README.md

 <!-- https://mybinder.org/v2/gh/ihavalyova/DiAtomic/master -->

-DiAtomic is an open-source library written in Python with useful routines for performing various computations of diatomic molecules.
-It supports object-oriented approach with easy to use functionality and efficiently vectorized code.
+DiAtomic is an open-source Python library that contains useful routines for performing various diatomic molecule computations.
+It supports an object-oriented approach providing simple functionality and efficiently vectorized code.
 It can be used to:
-- compute the energy eigenvalues and eigenvectors (by solving the radial Schrodinger equation) for
-  - single non-interacting electronic state
-  - system of arbitrary number of coupled electronic states
+- compute the energy eigenvalues and eigenvectors (by solving the radial Schrodinger equation) for a single electronic state or arbitrary number of coupled states
 - compute the transition frequencies when either PECs or term values are available
 - fit of the computed energy levels to the experimental data